 The South Island’s largest city has undergone a reinvention since the devastating earthquakes of 2010 & 2011.
 It is now more family-friendly than ever, with new pools, playgrounds and attractions opening up around the city.
 Christchurch is a fantastic place for adventurous families, as the city is blessed with stunning beaches for swimming and surfing, hills for hiking and biking, and flat roads for cycling.
 And if you’re on a cheap family holidays NZ budget, you’ll find plenty of free things to do in Christchurch also.

 When choosing when to visit Christchurch, summer or early autumn are ideal, as spring can be fairly wet and winter very cold!
-Of course, if you do choose to visit in winter, the ski slopes are an easy day trip away too!
+Of course, if you choose to visit in winter, the ski slopes are an easy day trip away!
 Be sure to stay central to enjoy the parks, gardens, and family-friendly attractions on offer.

 Thanks to Nadine from Christchurch Uncovered

-The best time of year to visit Timaru is during the Caroline Bay Carnival from 26 December – around 12 January.
+The best time of year to visit Timaru is during the Caroline Bay Carnival from 26 December – around mid January.
 The carnival is a highlight of the town and has been running for over 100 years and includes fun activities and an assortment of rides, carnival games and concerts.
 Besides Caroline Bay, Timaru has over 40 parks to keep the kids entertained!
-A few other popular activities include the indoor trampoline park, Chipmunks, the Farm Park and horse riding.

 Thanks to Lee from Be Free With Lee

+Another one of the wonderful New Zealand holiday destinations is Oamaru.
 The town of Oamaru is 112 km north of Dunedin and 250 km south of Christchurch on the South Island of New Zealand.
-This charming little farming town by the sea has some interesting attractions both in town and the surrounding countryside.
+This charming little farming town by the sea has some interesting attractions in town and the surrounding countryside.

 You might have heard of Moeraki, half an hour south of Oamaru.
 Koekohe Beach near Moeraki is famous for its huge spherical beach boulders.
 Time your visit there for low tide.
 But another popular thing to do is to visit the Blue Penguin Colony.
 These little guys reside just 5 minutes from downtown, where you can take a tour at night or visit by day to learn more about these cuties.

-For the cheese lovers head to Whitestone Cheeses, which are situated right in town and offer some tantalising choices like Moeraki Bay Blue Cheese.
+For the cheese lovers, head to Whitestone Cheeses, situated right in town and offer some tantalising choices like Moeraki Bay Blue Cheese.
 Pick up some cheese and then head to the Oamaru Public Gardens.
 These gardens are quite impressive and definitely worth a visit.
 Look for the red Japanese Bridge, fanciful statues, tropical plant hot-house, walks and the decent kid’s playground.

 Steampunk is a weird and wonderful attraction, albeit not at all natural.
 It’s pretty hard to miss, heralded as it is by a tilted steam engine at the front of a workshop building near the railway.
 Inside and out are the imaginings of what a Victorian era inventor might have built today.
 Sounds whacky doesn’t it?
 Think unique and divisive, strange and wonderful creations.
 Certainly there are other Steampunks around the world, but Oamaru’s is the largest.